webqit/webflo/README.md

 ### Webflo Applications

-In just a few concepts, Webflo comes ready for any type of application!
+Webflo comes ready for any type of application!

 + [Client-Side Applications](#client-side-applications)
 + [Progressive Web Apps](#progressive-web-apps)
 + [API Backends](#api-backends)
 + [Static Sites](#static-sites)

+*And you can go hybrid!*

 #### Client-Side Applications